 If you are interested in any of the guinea pigs please read through our rehoming policies on Adopting a Guinea page and then ring Beverly on 01929 427067 to take further details.
 Look forward to hearing from you.

-Brunhilde and Renee are very cute little piggies.
-They came in to rescue together on the 4th August 2017 after their owners were told they could no longer house them in their flat.
+Renee is a very cute little piggy.
+She came in to rescue with a friend on the 4th August 2017 after their owners were told they could no longer house them in their flat.
+Sadly Renee's friend has recently passed away and she is now looking for another single sow to make friends with.

 Trump and Boris are two very handsome boars who came into rescue on the 1st October 2017 due to their owners dog showing too much interest in them so they had to go.
 They were born in 2016 and are very sweet young boys who are a little scared at the moment.